Floyd Little

 Floyd Douglas Little (July 4, 1942 – January 1, 2021) was an American professional football player who was a halfback for the Denver Broncos, initially in the American Football League (AFL) and later the National Football League (NFL).
-He was a twice All-American at Syracuse University, and in 1967 was the sixth selection of the 1967 NFL/AFL draft, the first common draft.
+He played college football for the Syracuse Orangemen, twice earning All-American honors.
+Little was the sixth overall selection of the 1967 NFL/AFL draft, the first common draft.
 He was the first first-round draft pick to sign with the AFL's Broncos, where he was known as "the Franchise".
 Little was elected to the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame in 2010.

 Early life

 Little was born in New Haven, Connecticut, on July 4, 1942.
 He attended the Hillhouse High School in New Haven and the Bordentown Military Institute in Bordentown, New Jersey.

 College career

 Little was recruited by Gen. Douglas MacArthur to play football at the United States Military Academy and had told him that he'd ascend to the rank of general if he enrolled at West Point.
 He was also recruited by the University of Notre Dame.
-Little ultimately chose to attend Syracuse at the persuasion of first African-American Heisman winner Ernie Davis.
-Little is the only three-time All-American running back to have played for the Syracuse University Orangemen.
+Little ultimately chose to attend Syracuse University at the persuasion of the first African-American Heisman Trophy winner, Ernie Davis.
+Little is the only three-time All-American running back to have played for the Orange.

 Little played for Syracuse for three seasons.
-In 1964 he made 157 carries for 874 yards and 9 touchdowns and 17 catches for 257 yards and 1 touchdown.
-In 1965 he made 193 carries for 1,065 yards and 14 touchdowns and 21 catches for 248 yards and 1 touchdown.
-In 1966 he made 162 carries for 811 yards and 12 touchdowns and 13 catches for 86 yards and 2 touchdowns.
-Little finished 5th in Heisman Trophy voting in both 1965 and 1966.
+In 1964 he made 157 carries for 874 yards and nine touchdowns and 17 catches for 257 yards and 1 touchdown.
+In 1965 he made 193 carries for 1,065 yards and 14 touchdowns and 21 catches for 248 yards and one touchdown.
+In 1966 he made 162 carries for 811 yards and 12 touchdowns and 13 catches for 86 yards and two touchdowns.
+Little finished fifth in Heisman Trophy voting in both 1965 and 1966.